 - 2.1.
-Applications for entry to an HDR must include a proposed research project and required supporting documentation. - 2.2.
-Applicants choose a research project from the University website or develop a new research project in consultation with the proposed primary supervisor. - 2.3.
-An applicant must provide documented evidence as part of their application to demonstrate: - a) their levels of competency against four criteria: - i. conceptual and theoretical understanding and knowledge of the field - ii. potential to undertake research-such as research design, data collection, and data management skills, - iii. analytical and interpretive skills-such as data analysis, critical analysis, and problem solving, and iv. communication skills, and that they meet:

-- b) course entry requirements as specified in Schedule A: Minimum Entry Requirements - c) English language proficiency as specified in Schedule B: English Language Proficiency Requirements and - d) any requirements to undertake a specific project as outlined on the University website. - 2.4.
+Applications for entry to an HDR must include a research proposal and required supporting documentation. - 2.2.
+Applicants choose a research project from the University website or via direct invitation. - 2.3.
+An applicant must provide documented evidence as part of their application to demonstrate that they meet: - a) course entry requirements as specified in Schedule A: Minimum Entry Requirements - b) English language proficiency as specified in Schedule B: English Language Proficiency Requirements and - c) any requirements to undertake a specific project as outlined on the University website.

+- 2.4.
 Relevant qualifications must have been obtained less than ten years prior to application. - 2.5.
-Where qualifications do not meet the requirements in section 2.3 and 2.4, the applicant must provide an additional portfolio of evidence of equivalent and relevant sector-based research, professional experience, and/or outputs from the last ten years to demonstrate, to the satisfaction of the Dean, that they are appropriately prepared for HDR candidature.
-Additional evidence may include but is not limited to: - a) curriculum vitae outlining relevant workplace experience - b) examples of verified reports - c) critical reviews - d) abstracts of conference presentations - e) peer reviewed and non-peer reviewed publications - f) examples of data analysis, and - g) indigenous cultural knowledge and practice. - 2.6.
-Two referees are required in support of applications for admission to an HDR and must be able to comment on the applicant's research experience and potential against criteria listed in 2.3.a. - 2.7.
+Where qualifications do not meet the requirements in section 2.3 and/or 2.4, the applicant must provide additional evidence from the last ten years to demonstrate, to the satisfaction of the Dean of Graduate Research, their levels of competency against four criteria: - a) conceptual and theoretical understanding and knowledge of the field - b) potential to undertake research-such as research design, data collection, and data management skills, - c) analytical and interpretive skills-such as data analysis, critical analysis, and problem solving, and - d) communication skills, and

+Additional evidence may include but is not limited to:

+- e) curriculum vitae outlining relevant workplace experience

+- f) examples of verified reports

+- g) critical reviews

+- h) abstracts of conference presentations

+- i) peer reviewed and non-peer reviewed publications

+- j) examples of data analysis, and

+- k) indigenous cultural knowledge and practice.

+Two referees are required in support of applications for admission to an HDR and must be able to comment on the applicant's research experience and potential against criteria listed in 2.5

+- 2.6.
 One referee must be external to the University, except where an applicant has completed all previous tertiary qualifications at the University.
-In such cases, the applicant may nominate both referees from the University, provided that one referee is not a member of the proposed supervisory team. - 2.8.
-Applicants may only nominate their proposed supervisor as a referee if they have previously been supervised by them at the University. - 2.9.
-Additional eligibility criteria for HDR scholarships is set out in the HDR Research Training Program & Other Scholarships Procedure. - 2.10.
-Incomplete applications will have three (3) months to submit any outstanding documentation, provided the closing date for application assessment has not passed.
-If the application remains incomplete after three (3) months or after the closing date for a specific project (whichever is sooner), the application will be cancelled. - 2.11.
-Meeting the minimum entry requirements does not guarantee selection into a course.
-Selection is based on the criteria listed in 9.2.
+In such cases, the applicant may nominate both referees from the University, provided that one referee is not a member of the proposed supervisory team. - 2.7.
+Applicants may only nominate their proposed supervisor as a referee if they have previously been supervised by them at the University. - 2.8.
+Additional eligibility criteria for HDR scholarships are set out in the HDR Research Training Program & Other Scholarships Procedure. - 2.9.
+If the application remains incomplete after three (3) months or after the closing date for a specific project (whichever is sooner), the application will be cancelled. - 2.10.
+Meeting the minimum entry requirements does not guarantee acceptance into a course.
+Acceptance is based on the criteria listed in section 9.